marcobiedermann/advent-of-code/2020/day/1/readme.md

 Your puzzle answer was `902451`.

-The first half of this puzzle is complete!
-It provides one gold star: \*

 ## \--- Part Two ---

 The Elves in accounting are thankful for your help; one of them even offers you a starfish coin they had left over from a past vacation.
 They offer you a second one if you can find _three_ numbers in your expense report that meet the same criteria.